 The 21st Century Fellows Program is a year-long program for LGBT people of color managers currently working at human rights, service and advocacy organizations, with an emphasis on those working at LGBT organizations.
-The program is supported by the Arcus Foundation, the Ford Foundation, and the Evelyn and Walter Haas Jr. Fund.
+The program is supported by the Arcus Foundation, the David Bohnett Foundation, the Ford Foundation, and the Evelyn and Walter Haas Jr. Fund.

 The program's primary goals are three-fold:

 The provision of leadership development support for people of color managers within LGBT organizations coupled with opportunities for those managers to connect with and learn from each other will:

 - Support individuals to build their hard and soft leadership skills;

 - Foster lasting professional networks often missing from the professional development lives of people of color; and

 - Contribute to sector-wide people of color retention efforts resulting in more people of color advancing to executive positions within LGBT organizations, which will then be better equipped to advance rights and opportunities for all LGBT people.